-1. Convert schedules to preemptible (meaning that a higher-rate advertiser can take your slot) and pay a lower rate.
+- Convert schedules to preemptible (meaning that a higher-rate advertiser can take your slot) and pay a lower rate.
 Buy more commercials for greater reach and frequency without increasing your budget.
 Chances are that the lower-rate preemptible spots, if you buy enough of them, will deliver close to what you were paying high dollar for.

-2. Buy the first two weeks of the month when demand is less when compared to the last 15 days of the month.
+- Buy the first two weeks of the month when demand is less when compared to the last 15 days of the month.
 Automotive dealers buy a ton of the last two weeks inventory to make sales numbers.
 Their vehicle allotments depend on their sales.

-3. Insist on value-added merchandising, free 10-second announcements such as “This sports update is brought to you by (the name of your business and what you do)” as part of your buy.
+- Insist on value-added merchandising, free 10-second announcements such as “This sports update is brought to you by (the name of your business and what you do)” as part of your buy.

 - Spots that have a 0% to 50% chance to clear.
 If the order is big enough, many times a significant number of the spots will clear, and the average cost per spot comes way down while the reach and frequency (the average number of times that the prospect will hear your ad) goes up.

-5. Manage preemptions daily and move preempted dollars from one station to another.
+- Manage preemptions daily and move preempted dollars from one station to another.
 This daily move management ensures that your reach and frequency do not suffer as you move the same dollars from station to station on those stations that fit your demographic and qualitative target.

-6. Click here to see how much you are probably overpaying right now.
+Click here to see how much you are probably overpaying right now.